-To be clear, you could save chargeback fee if you have enough sufficient evidence like providing purchase IP and clean screenshot in your representment.
+To be clear, if you have enough compelling evidence in your representment (like delivery confirmation or screenshot of customer communications showing satisfaction with the order), you could win.
 But as many vendors have come to realize, fighting chargebacks is time-consuming and expensive.

-In some cases, you could spend months dealing with one fraud dispute.
-Think of how long it'll take if you have a significant number of Stripe chargebacks.
-And as Stripe stated in one piece of literature, 'Between lost revenue, penalty fees, and evidence collection, chargeback disputes usually cost companies more than double the original disputed amount.'
+In some cases, you could spend months dealing with one issue.
+Think of how long it’ll take if you have many Stripe chargebacks.
+And as Stripe stated in one piece of literature, “Between lost revenue, penalty fees, and evidence collection, chargebacks usually cost companies more than double the original disputed amount.”

-Considering these direct and indirect costs makes more sense to avoid chargebacks, if you can.
+Considering these direct and indirect costs makes it more sense to avoid chargebacks, if you can.

-Here are some best practices to help you minimize Stripe chargebacks to only focus on eligible chargebacks in future:
+Here are some best practices to help you minimize Stripe chargebacks:

-4. Have easily accessible, well-written product descriptions, answer to common questions and refund policies to avoid Stripe chargebacks due to an expectation gap.
+Have easily-accessible, well-written refund policies and product descriptions to avoid Stripe chargebacks due to an expectation gap.